Federation Map

 Gerstle Park Neighborhood Association's Board of Directors meets on the first Thursday of each month.
 Many activities and events are managed by the Association and range from social and community building to preservation and improvement projects.
 Every year, the neighborhood collaborates with the City of San Rafael on major cleanup and Earth Day events.
 Our neighborhood has strong ties to its historic roots of architecture, enjoys great diversity, one of San Rafael's best parks and close-in to downtown walkability.
 For more information and contact emails, please visit www.gerstlepark.com

-Glenwood HOA
+Glenwood Neighbors

 Embraced by the ridges of China Camp State Park, the Glenwood Neighborhood is nestled on the shore of San Pablo Bay where it receives the first rays of the new day.
 The marine climate is influenced by San Francisco Bay, so there is a 3-5 degree difference between downtown.
 Residents have easy access to hiking trails, enjoy wildlife and migrating waterbirds, while windsurfers and recreational fishermen utilize our shoreline.

 Our neighborhood boasts of Glenwood Elementary School, a National Blue Ribbon and California Distinguished School; Church of the Redeemer; and Victor Jones Park.
 A new, exciting renovation plan for Victor Jones Park is currently underway in collaboration with the city of San Rafael.
-The Glenwood Homeowners' Association, a voluntary board of Glenwood residents, has established a website, www.glenwood94901.org , as the main vehicle for communications.
+The Glenwood Homeowners' Association, a voluntary board of Glenwood residents, has established a website, as the main vehicle for communications.
 It offers neighborhood news, emergency preparedness information, youth job opportunities, advertising space for Glenwood-based businesses, games and more.
 We also provide welcome baskets for new neighbors, and organize a number of events during the year, including our renowned Easter Egg Hunt.

-Lincoln San Rafael Hill Neighborhood Association
+Lincoln/San Rafael Hill Neighborhood Association

 The LSRHNA is the area North of Mission Street, west of Highway 101, South of Fair Drive, and East of the San Rafael Hill.